Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Holographic entanglement negativity for dual to -RN

-In what follows, we express the area and the turning point of the corresponding bulk static extremal surface as perturbative expansions in terms of the specified parameters $ \varepsilon $ and $ T_{ \textit{ef{}f} } $, for various limits of the temperature $ T $ and the chemical potential $ \mu $ of the dual $CFT_d$.
-The results thus obtained are then utilized to compute the holographic entanglement negativity for various pure and mixed configurations of a single subsystem in the dual $CFT_d$ dual to $AdS_{d+1}$-RN non extremal and extremal black holes, from the conjecture as described in eq.\@ \eqref{eq_hen_sg}.
-The setup required for such computation is a higher dimensional generalization of that described in subsection \ref{subsec_setup_4d}.
+In what follows the area and the turning point of the corresponding bulk RT surface are expressed as perturbative expansions in terms of the specified parameters $\varepsilon$ and $T_{\textit{ef{}f}}$, for various limits of the temperature $T$ and the chemical potential $\mu $ of the dual $CFT_d$.
+The results are then utilized to compute the holographic entanglement negativity for various mixed state configurations of the single subsystem in the $CFT_d$s dual to bulk $AdS_{d+1}$-RN non extremal and extremal black holes, from the conjecture as described in eq.\@ \eqref{ehensg}.